get a better author photo

 3. Hire a photography student at a discounted rate.

-Students don’t expect to be paid top dollar, but you still want to pay for their time.
+Students don’t expect to be paid top dollar, but they deserve to be paid for their time.
 It’s an incentive for them to do their best.

 4. Get it done at a writer’s conference.